Your habits become your values, Your values become your destiny. ― Mahatma Gandhi

 In fact, I’m not sure we had ever been close.

-It was time to separate my behaviour from who I was and find my true self.
+It was time to separate my behavior from who I was and find my true self.
 This meant figuring out my core values—remembering the things that made me happy.
 Realigning my compass.

 Doing this changed my life.